 Get Legal Help

 While it is rare that anyone is charged with a violation of the War Crimes Act, every federal prosecution has serious implications.
-Knowing the laws and details of your charges is half the battle, but having a strong advocate on your side can make the difference between an acquittal and conviction.
+Against the backdrop of international humanitarian law, war crimes can be a complicated legal terrain to navigate.
+Knowing the laws and details of your charges is half the battle.
+But having a strong advocate on your side can make the difference between an acquittal and a conviction.
 Learn more about your legal options by contacting an experienced criminal defense attorney in your area today.